opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ### Completion suggester (index time)

-Use the completion suggester to make your autocomplete solution as efficient as possible and also to have explicit control over its suggestions.
+Use the completion suggester to make your autocomplete solution as efficient as possible and to have explicit control over its suggestions.
 The completion suggester accepts a list of suggestions and builds them into a finite-state transducer (FST), an optimized data structure that’s essentially a graph.
 This data structure lives in memory and is optimized for fast prefix lookups.
 To learn more about FSTs, see [Wikipedia](https://en.wikipedia.org/wiki/Finite-state_transducer).

 As the user types, the completion suggester moves through the FST graph one character at a time along a matching path.
 After it runs out of user input, it examines the remaining endings to produce a list of suggestions.